CBZ-D-velop/Ansible-Role-Labocbz-Install-Elasticsearch/README.md

 * Molecule now use remote Docker image by Lord Robin Crombez
 * Molecule now use custom Docker image in CI/CD by env vars
 * New CICD with needs and optimization

+### 2023-12-15: System users

+* Role can now use system users and address groups

 ## Authors